Thysbelon/webp2common/README.md

 To download, click on the appropriate webp2common script, right-click "raw", then click "Save link as..."

 On mobile: tap and hold "view raw", then tap "Download link"

+In a Termux terminal, run the bash script by typing "bash webp2common.bash"